Absattar22/Global_Glimpse/README.md

 # Global Glimpse App

-It is a place for people who love geography and know some historical information.
-In the Global Glimpses application, the first version displays information about the new Seven Wonders of the World, and it is still there after other versions of it.
+It is a place for people who love geography and Want to know some historical information.
+In Global Glimpses App, the first version displays information about the new Seven Wonders of the World, and it still there other versions of it.

 <div style="display: flex;">
      <img src="https://github.com/Absattar22/Global_Glimpse/assets/116181912/20f0c59c-e670-4d12-86f2-5f715ac71c89" alt="Image 1" style="width: 30%;">